Firoz Khan Noon: Diplomatic career and political activism in British India

-Khan later joined the Viceroy's Executive Council's cabinet as a labour minister, and played a crucial role in advising against the Independence of India, without addressing the push of Muhammad Ali Jinnah and other leaders for the Muslim question.
+Noon joined the Viceroy's Executive Council.
+In early 1942, he forecast communal unrest if Britain abandoned India's Muslims by turning power over to the Congress Party.

 In 1944–45, Churchill appointed Noon to the War Department, leading his own department alongside Sir Arcot Ramasamy Mudaliar that provided representation for British India in the Pacific War Council.
 In 1945, he was appointed as Permanent Representative of India to the United Nations, attending the first UN session in San Francisco, California.

 By late 1945, it became clear that the new Labour government in Britain intended to transfer power and leave India.
 The impending loss of their British allies weakened the Unionist Party, and Noon joined others in defecting to the Muslim League.
 His departure was an important one, and encouraged more members to switch parties.
 The bolstered Muslim League won the 1945-46 Indian general election by a landslide in the Punjab.

 Governorship of East Bengal and Chief Minister of Punjab

 In 1947, Noon retained his constituency and became a Member of the National Assembly of Pakistan (MNA) of the Constituent Assembly of Pakistan, following the establishment of Pakistan as a result of the Partition of India.

 In October 1947, Jinnah, now Governor-General of Pakistan, appointed Noon as a special envoy and dispatched him to Saudi Arabia and the Islamic world to introduce Pakistan and explain the reasons for its creation, to familiarize the Muslim countries with its internal problems, and to get moral and financial support from the brother countries.
 Noon performed the role assigned to him in a successful manner.

-In 1950, Prime Minister Liaquat Ali Khan removed Feroz Noon from the Foreign Ministry, appointing him as the Governor of East Bengal.
+In 1950, Prime Minister Liaquat Ali Khan removed Noon from the Foreign Ministry, appointing him as the Governor of East Bengal.
 However, he was less interested in the politics of East Bengal and focused towards the provincial politics of Punjab in Pakistan, contesting with Mumtaz Daultana for the post of Chief Minister.
 He had little interest in strengthening the political program of the Muslim League in Bengal and offered no political action when the popular Bengali language movement took place in 1950–51.
 On 25 July 1952, he returned to Punjab in Pakistan and left the post to Abdur Rahman Siddiqui, returning to his post on 10 November 1952.
 Noon left Dhaka to become the Chief Minister of Punjab on 26 March 1953.

-After the 1953 religious riots in Lahore that resulted in Daultana's resignation, Noon was appointed Chief Minister of Punjab.
+After the 1953 Anti Ahmadiyya riots in Lahore that resulted in Daultana's resignation, Noon was appointed Chief Minister of Punjab.